This beautiful, sterling silver Miraculous Medal m... Read more

 Design Element and its Catholic Meaning

 • The large letter "M" — Mary as Mother, Mediatrix.

 • Cross and bar — Jesus' Cross of Redemption.

 • 12 stars — 12 Apostles, who formed the first Church.

 • Left Heart — The Sacred Heart, who died for our sins.

 • Right Heart — The Immaculate Heart, who intercedes for us.

 • Flames — The burning love Jesus and Mary have for us.

-The Association of the Miraculous Medal, in Perryville, Mo., notes that there is no superstition or magic connected with the Miraculous Medal, nor is it "a good luck charm."
+The Association of the Miraculous Medal in Perryville, Missouri, notes that there is no superstition or magic connected with the Miraculous Medal, nor is it "a good luck charm."
 Rather, it is "a testimony to faith and the power of trusting prayer.
 Its greatest miracles are those of patience, forgiveness, repentance, and faith."